bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 In this case, we will want any prep out even when we have full covenants and everything else.
 So I'm pretty confident to say this is something that we should enable.
 Right?
-Now that said the detail the fine details you know hand wave hand wave I know try not to spend too much time coming over details but I'm pretty happy that you know somebody will come up with a proposal.
+Now that said the detail the fine details you know hand wave hand wave I know try not to spend too much time coming over details but I'm pretty happy that, somebody will come up with a proposal.
 We will vet it and make sure that it works.
 And away we go.
 Greg Sanders, of course, will be the person to talk to.